xieyuheng/inner/persons/vladimir-voevodsky/how-i-became-interested-in-foundations-of-mathematics.md

 ------

-I you have a system which can give you formulae corresponding to your thoughts about numbers, that would be a numbers system.
+If you have a system which can give you formulae corresponding to your thoughts about numbers, that would be a numbers system.